 I hope this advice is helpful to you as you navigate the season’s communication demands.
 If you have other suggestions, please feel free to share them with me using the email link below.

 I wish you all the best of luck!

-As Manager of CHC’s Center for Hearing and Aging, Carolyn Stern is responsible for public education and community outreach on issues relating to the hearing health needs of older adults.
+As Director of Outreach and Strategic Initiatives, Carolyn Stern is responsible for public education and community outreach on issues relating to the hearing health needs of older adults.
 She is passionate about helping seniors get their hearing issues addressed so they can lead productive and connected lives.